-The PHA will perform criminal background checks through local law enforcement for all adult household members.
+The PHA will perform criminal background checks through local law enforcement and/or a contracted third party verification system, for all adult household members.

 If the results of the criminal background check indicate there may have been past criminal activity, but the results are inconclusive, the PHA will request a fingerprint card and will request information from the National Crime Information Center (NCIC).